 Dressed in a sky blue smock and cloud white apron tied in a tidy bow at the back of her water melon sized waist, the barefoot child would peruse the now orderly queue snaking along the trail.
 In choosing who would be blessed by her company, it was not uncommon for Alice to toy with the crowd, first pointing to one, shaking her head, then settling upon another.

-In moments like this, Grandfather Pimms, stationed behind the letter box, would clear his throat – a gentle reminder that time was of the essence unless one wanted to partake in iced tea.
-The centenarian – his elfin stature, snowy coif, mustache and goatee, a sharp contrast to the looming redwoods – stood guard ensuring his granddaughter’s safety.
+In moments like this, Grandpapa Pimms, stationed behind the letter box, would clear his throat – a gentle reminder that time was of the essence unless one wanted to partake in iced tea.
+The soon-to-be centenarian – his hunched elfin stature, snowy coif, mustache and goatee, a sharp contrast to the looming redwoods – stood guard ensuring his granddaughter’s safety.
 The child insisted upon it and since the doting elder could never refuse Alice a single one of her many curious whims, he willingly obliged.

 Once the worthiest bloke in the crowd had been ushered beyond the threshold, Alice would turn, face her admirers with pursed lips, and nod to the broken wooden chair obscured by a five finger fern – the unspoken promise that perhaps next week she might bestow admittance upon more than one guest.